nghttp2/nghttp2/README.rst

 libnghttp2_asio is C++ library built on top of libnghttp2 and provides high level abstraction API to build HTTP/2 applications.
-It depends on Boost::ASIO library and OpenSSL.
-Currently libnghttp2_asio provides client and server API.
+It depends on the Boost::ASIO library and OpenSSL.
+Currently libnghttp2_asio provides both client and server APIs.

 libnghttp2_asio is not built by default.
-Use ``--enable-asio-lib`` configure flag to build libnghttp2_asio.
+Use the ``--enable-asio-lib`` configure flag to build libnghttp2_asio.
 The required Boost libraries
 are: